 - Stir together flour, sugar, and salt, and pour into the food processor.
 Add butter and pulse until butter is cut into the flour, but still has visible chunks.

 - While pulsing, slowly pour in 1/2 cup of the buttermilk and continue to pulse until the buttermilk is incorporated into the dough.
 At this point, your dough should look like rough crumbs and hold their shape if squeezed together.
-If dough does not hold its shape, drizzle in a little more buttermilk, up to 2/3 cup until it does.
+If dough does not hold its shape, drizzle in a little more buttermilk, up to 2½ additional tablespoons, until it does.
 The dough will look a little scary at this point, but don't worry.
 It's supposed to look like that!

 - Lay a sheet of plastic wrap on the counter and dump half of your dough crumbs onto the sheet.
-Gather the edges and press tightly together to form a 1-inch thick disk.
+Gather the edges of the plastic wrap and press tightly together to form a 1-inch thick disk.
 Do the same with the rest of the dough.
 Place in a plastic bag and refrigerate for at least an hour, up to 24.

 - Preheat oven to 400°F.